trimble-oss/website-modus.trimble.com/content/community/_index.md

 ## Transparency of Progress

 Modus aims to maintain open communication as to its progress.
-We readily share updates and [Modus backlog](https://github.com/orgs/trimble-oss/projects/5/views/2) with the community.
+We readily share updates, [Modus Design System backlog](https://github.com/orgs/trimble-oss/projects/5/views/2), and [Modus Web Components backlog](https://github.com/orgs/trimble-oss/projects/16/views/1) with the community.

 ## What’s New